What is Medigap, and Why Do I Need Supplemental Insurance?

 - Part B deductible (no longer covered for new Medicare beneficiaries)

-Medicare Supplement plans generally don’t cover:
+Medicare Supplement plans don’t cover:

 - Prescription drugs